VITaL Pretraining: Visuo-Tactile Pretraining for Tactile and Non-Tactile Manipulation Policies: Related Works

 \subsection{Learning Control Policies using Tactile Sensors}

-Many prior works have sought to use tactile sensors to develop control policies, either through classical control, reinforcement learning, or imitation learning. \cite{wilson2023cable, palli2019tactile} combined classical control and heuristic approaches to tackle the problem of cable following and inserting wires. \cite{she2021cable} went further, combining an LQR cable tracking controller with a fix-position headphone jack and a heuristic-based plugging controller to plug in a headphone cable.
+Many prior works have sought to use tactile sensors to develop robotic control policies, either through classical control, reinforcement learning, or imitation learning. \cite{wilson2023cable, palli2019tactile} combined classical control and heuristic approaches to tackle the problem of cable following and inserting wires. \cite{she2021cable} went further, combining an LQR cable tracking controller with a fix-position headphone jack and a heuristic-based plugging controller to plug in a headphone cable.
 Moving beyond hardcoded policies, \cite{sferrazza2023power, chen2022visuo, yang2023seq2seq} combined visual and tactile observations to train RL agents to complete a range of tasks, including peg insertion, pick and place, and door opening.
-Although these works result in impressive policies, they require large amounts of training ($\sim$1 million steps) which can only be done in simulation.
-To avoid this computation intensity, a common strategy is to use Nearest Neighbors Imitation Learning \cite{pari2021surprising}, in which observations are compared to demonstrations via distance in an encoded latent space, and the demonstration which is nearest to the observation is mimicked. \cite{yu2023mimictouch} used this strategy, in combination with an RL residual policy, to learn visuo-tactile peg-insertion, and \cite{guzey2023dexterity} used it to learn a variety of manipulation tasks including bowl unstacking, book opening, and joystick movement.
-Although VINN shows good performance with surprisingly little data, it lacks the ability to generalize and under-performs more robust direct action-prediction policies such as Action Chunking Transformers (ACT) \cite{zhao2023learning}.
+To avoid the large amount of data RL training requires ($\sim$1 million steps), multiple works have used Nearest Neighbor Imitation Learning \cite{pari2021surprising}, which mimics the action of the demonstration in its training data whose corresponding observation is nearest to the current observation, measured via distance in an encoded latent space. \cite{yu2023mimictouch} used this strategy, in combination with an RL residual policy, to learn visuo-tactile peg-insertion, and \cite{guzey2023dexterity} used it to learn a variety of manipulation tasks including bowl unstacking, book opening, and joystick movement.
+Although VINN shows good performance with surprisingly little data, it cannot generalize, causing it to under-perform direct action-prediction policies such as Action Chunking Transformers (ACT) \cite{zhao2023learning}.